rs1257/metaheuristics-noc-task-mapping/README.md

 ## Running

-Note: if it has lots of runs it can take a very long time to complete.
+Note: if you set runs (times to run an algorithm), number of generations or iterations (depending on the algorithm) to a large number it can take a very long time to complete.

 `python main.py`